Academics & Programs

 Drop / Withdraw Dates

-These drop/withdraw deadlines apply to concurrently enrolled students on the high school campuses ONLY.
-(Some high schools may establish an earlier deadline so please check with your school or district)
+These drop/withdraw deadlines apply to concurrently enrolled students on the high school campuses ONLY. *Please check with your school or district for your drop / withdraw deadlines for each semester.

-Drop Deadline: The ACC Spring 2019 Drop Deadline for Concurrent Enrollment (CE) students (February 8, 2019 at noon - high school campus only) is the last day that students may leave a course without record of the course on their ACC transcript.*
+Drop deadline is the last day that students may leave a course without record of the course on their ACC transcript.*

 TO DROP OR WITHDRAW, use this form: CE Drop/Withdraw Form.
 To complete this form, you will need approval from your teacher / counselor.
 After you complete the CE Drop/Withdraw form, email it to acc [dot] ce [at] arapahoe [dot] edu.
 Emails must be received by 12:00pm on the last day to drop or withdraw.
 You must see your counselor to drop or withdraw from the high school credit portion of any course.